Thought Management: Overcoming errors in thinking

 An occasional cognitive distortion happens to everyone and is considered to be normal.
 But in case, these erroneous thinking patterns happen constantly or regularly, it is time to take a reality check and change your thoughts.

 What is an error in thinking?
-What is a thought distortion?
+What is a cognitive distortion?

-Error in thinking or thought distortion is the way by which our mind makes us believe what we feel is right, irrespective of the facts or reality.
-Thoughts are considered to be electrochemical reactions in the brain.
+Error in thinking or cognitive distortion is the way by which our mind makes us believe what we feel is right, irrespective of the facts or reality.
+A few basic cognitive distortions…

 Examples- A person, who had a bad married life, if a victim of over-generalisation, might think that all marriages are unsuccessful.
 Such a person will never marry again.